segmentio/segment-docs/src/connections/destinations/catalog/iterable/index.md

 When you call `identify` with one of Segment's sources, we'll call Iterable's [update user endpoint](https://api.iterable.com/api/docs#users_updateUser), to add data for that particular user.
 You can also call `identify` to update user fields.

 Iterable keys users by `email` or a user ID.
 This user ID will be the Segment `userId` if sent.

-Note If you want to use a `userId` for identify calls, first call identify with both a `userId` and `email`.
-Subsequently if you fail to send either of `userId` or `email`, Iterable won't accept the request and throws an error.
+To use a Segment `userId` for identify calls, first call identify with both a `userId` and `email`.
+Iterable won't accept the request and throws an error if you fail to send one of either the `userId` or `email`.

 <!--
 ### Merge Nested Objects